Korepi/korepi-docs/src/en/features/Player/remote-utility.md

 > Note: This feature is dangerous.
 > Note 2: You can find the gadget IDs [here](https://github.com/jie65535/GrasscutterCommandGenerator/blob/main/Source/GrasscutterTools/Resources/en-us/Gadget.txt)
 ### Crafting:
-- Condensed Resin: Crafts a condensed resin if resin is enough.
+- Condensed Resin: Crafts a condensed resin if you got the resin and the items.
 - Spawn Alchemy Table: Spawns an Alchemy Table.
 - Spawn Forging Table: Spawns a Forging Table.
 - Custom Combine: Will try to combine the selected item using the current character.